manbaritone/manbaritone/README.md

 ------------------------------
 #### Biography:
-I'm Bundit, current Ph.D. student in Information Science and Technology, Vidyasirimedhi Institute of Science and Technology (VISTEC), Thailand.
+I'm Bundit, a current Ph.D. student in Information Science and Technology, Vidyasirimedhi Institute of Science and Technology (VISTEC), Thailand.
 I received a B.Sc. degree in Chemistry from Prince of Songkla University, Thailand and an M.S. degree in Biochemistry from Kasetsart University, Thailand.

 My main research focus lies in using computational science and machine learning techniques to understanding the molecular structure and function.
 I also encourage the establishment and enhancement of model architectures and algorithms for applications across life sciences and chemical sciences driven by machine learning and computational biology & chemistry techniques.